aDecoy/rust-workshop/docs/docs/module4/1_intro.md

 The `to_string_pretty` function converts your Rust object to a formatted JSON string with indentation.
 For more compact output, you can use `to_string` instead.

-## Step 5: Deserializing JSON to Rust Types
+## Deserializing JSON to Rust Types

 You can also convert JSON data back into Rust types: